ahdinosaur/bitcoin101/src/documents/slides/money-history/barter.html.md

 order: 1
 ---

-# barter
+# Barter

-example: a chicken for a bundle of lumber
+Example: a chicken for a bundle of lumber

-## limitations
+## Limitations

-- both people need to have what the other wants
+- Both people need to have what the other wants
-- no common measure of value
+- No common measure of value
-- not all items are divisible
+- Not all items are divisible
-- perishable items quickly depreciate in value
+- Perishable items quickly depreciate in value